 In 2000, RWC and SVGMC were the proud co-hosts of GALA Festival 2000, GALA Choruses' quadrennial festival event, bringing gay and lesbian choruses and their supporters -- over 5000 participants from around the world--to San Jose for eight exciting days of singing, workshops, entertainment and mutual support.
-Because of our unbelievable experience with GALA Festival 2000, we have participated in every GALA Festival since, in Montreal in 2004, Miami in 2008, and GALA Festivals 2012 and 2016 in Denver.
+Because of our unbelievable experience being the co-host of GALA Festival 2000 with SVGMC, we have participated in every GALA Festival since: in Montreal in 2004, Miami in 2008, and GALA Festivals 2012 and 2016 in Denver.
 We look forward to participating in GALA Festival 2020 in Minneapolis.

 In 2003, RWC formed a small ensemble, Vocal InFusion (VIF).
 VIF is an 8-member auditioned group that gives an opportunity for select chorus members to raise their performance up a notch, singing more challenging music.

 In 2004, RWC recorded our first CD, Rainbow Women, Comin' Home.
 This is an "in concert" recording of some of our favorite songs.
 It also showcases the Festival 2000 recording of Ruth Huber's landmark commissioned piece, Rainbow Bridge, sung with SVGMC.